Loreano8/portfolio-copilot/README.md

 This is a portable Claude skill — same file, several places to use it:

 - **claude.ai (web) or Claude Desktop** — paste it into Customize → Skills,
   as described above.
-Works identically in both.
+Tested repeatedly on both; works identically.
-- **VS Code, via the Claude Code extension** — instead of pasting into Skills settings, place `SKILL.md` in a `.claude/skills/portfolio-copilot/` folder inside your project.
-Claude Code picks it up automatically from there — same skill, no rewriting needed.
+- **VS Code, via the Claude Code extension** — place `SKILL.md` in a `.claude/skills/portfolio-copilot/` folder inside your project, following Claude Code's standard skill convention.
+This follows the documented pattern but wasn't separately verified for this submission — the claude.ai / Claude Desktop path above is the tested one.
 - **Unattended, via a Claude Code Routine** — see "Automation" below.

+This skill is written for Claude specifically (the `SKILL.md` format is Anthropic's own convention) — it isn't confirmed to work in other agent tools like Codex.
+Separately, Binance's own MCP Server documentation lists Codex CLI as one of several compatible clients for connecting to Agent OS itself, but that's about the connector, not about this skill file.

 ## Automation